mass0n30/RetroGameAtlas/README.md

   - Typography improvements, especially on gameDetails page (font for paragraphs, headers, giving icons more stroke width over text labels? etc)
   - put social links in a popout from clicking a share Icon on gamedetail page ( next to heart icon )
   - !Add Related Games Section in Game Details
+  - Prisma studio filter to clean up filler games, may need raw sql for screenshots

 TODO:

+  - !
+Add guest account option (null out SavedGames or like or completing games (Give option to sign up))

   -! clear filter is on indication, adding a toggle module displaying what filters are on?
       (upon a search user should know filters are on clearly, so can reset if they are on and not correct results)
   - double check over loading and mounting upon navigation in details, add minimal fade ins for game details

+  -! set Database prod URL in command line and set NES/SNES games from Wii games Original platforms by years in Prisma studio

+  - Align and adjust font in ebay containers, and in buttons adjust margins (ebay and speedrun links)
+  - Modal all images??
+  -

   Mobile:
     - outside of design responsiveness for mobile viewports, android chrome, ect. browsers have stricter security, adding credentials to session headers needed.
     Fetch more doesn't seem to work in mobile

-  - Prisma studio filter to clean up filler games, may need raw sql for screenshots
   - Improve search query with fetching for games taking space out of query if no results, ect
   - Make a component for alert messages (like for saved games if no saved games, or no game results upon search, ect.)
   - Add animation and sound? to heart selection
+  - !!
+Fix being able to keep filters and discover

   - adding details like an icon next to 'no more results' at bottom of fetches, ect. (broken controller icon on error page, ect)
   - fix slight space side bar between scroll wheel and rows